dynamist/subgit/docs/enable_disable.md

 # enable/disable repo

-You can enable or disable the parsing of any repo defined in `.sgit.yml` file by adding the flag `enable: true/false` to your repo configuration block.
+You can enable or disable the parsing of any repo defined in `.sgit.yml` file by adding the flag `enabled: true/false` to your repo configuration block.

 If this flag is not defined or set in your configuration, it will default to `true` and a repo will be parsed by default.